About the School

 Azusa Pacific University is regionally accredited by the WASC Senior College and University Commission (WSCUC).

-The programs available in the school’s three departments offer courses of study that encourage the search for truth about God, human existence in relationship to God, and the world as God’s creation.
+The programs available in the School of Theology offer courses of study that encourage the search for truth about God, human existence in relationship to God, and the world as God’s creation.
 Students are guided in this search through an analysis of the Christian Scriptures, historical and contemporary statements of Christian belief, human experience of God and the world, and rational reflections on the nature of reality by great thinkers—both past and present.
 The goal of this study is to prepare men and women for service to God, as either lay or professional ministers in His Kingdom.
 Academic study is therefore balanced with a concern for individual involvement in practical ministry.

 The departments offer majors in biblical studies major, Christian ministries major, philosophy major, theology, and youth and family ministries; minors in ancient languages, biblical studies minor, Christian ministries minor, cultural engagement minor, philosophical apologetics minor, philosophy minor, practical and professional ethics, religious studies minor, theology minor, youth and family ministries minor; and certificates of distinction in biblical studies certificate, philosophy certificate, and theology certificate.